 The Rev. Andrew J. Young has been named executive vice-president of SCLC.
 Young, who has been executive director since 1964, will continue to be the principal spokesman and representative of SCLC and its president, the Rev. Martin Luther King Jr. The new executive director is William A. Rutherford of Chicago, Illinois -- a former foreign correspondent for CBS, Time-Life, and the Christian Science Monitor, and now managing director of an international management consulting agency.
-The Rev. Bernard Lafayette Jr.--a veteran of civil rights campaigns in Mississippi, Alabama, Nashville (Tenn.), Chicaridian High School, became the first go, and Rozbury (Massachusetts), and one of the founders of SNCC--has been the Junior Miss Pageant, "I really named program administrator, His didn't expect to win, but I really wanted first assignment is to coordinate to run," said Miss Inge, daughter of the SCLC's planned poor people's campaign You Have the Right to Appeal BY LAURA ENGLE Local welfare departments--particyour request is received. ularly in the South--frequently reject applications or cut off people's aid because of the harsh ru s for eligibility which we have discussed in this column, In addition, these rules are often misapplied, to deny welfare assistance to people who really are eligible.
+The Rev. Bernard Lafayette Jr.--a veteran of civil rights campaigns in Mississippi, Alabama, Nashville (Tenn.), Chicaone of the founders of SNCC--has been SCLC's planned poor people's campaign You Have the Right to Appeal BY LAURA ENGLE to be scheduled as soon as possible after Local welfare departments--partic-Many times, when a hearing has been ularly in the South--frequently reject applications or cut off people's aid because of the harsh rules for eligibility which we have discussed in this column, In addition, these rules are often misapplied, to deny welfare assistance to people who really are eligible.
 But welfare clients should know that the ruling of a county welfare department is not final.
-You always have a right to appeal.
-For example, a lady may be cut off welfare because of an untrue rumor that a man is living in the bouse with her and supporting her children.
+You always have a right to appeal, For example, a lady may be cut off welfare because of an untrue rumor that a man is living in the house with her and supporting her children.
 She can appeal, by asking the welfare department to produce its evidence that she is living with a man.
-If the department produces such evidence, the lady can challenge it in any way she sees fit --such as calling her own witnesses to dispute it.
+If the department produces such evidence, the lady can challenge it in any way she sees fit-such as calling her own witnesses to dispute it.
 If she can prove the welfare department is wrong, her grant will be restored.
 Similarly, a man may be denied Aid to the Permanently and Totally Disabled because welfare officials do not feel that he is totally disabled.
 If he appeals, he must be given access to all medical information the welfare department has on his case.
 He may introduce new medical evidence--including further evaluations of his condition by his own doctors, and testimony about his inability to work and his general physical condition.
-In this way, there is at least a chapce that the department will reverse its ruling. in another kind of case, a lady may be receiving the maximum welfare
+In this way, there is at least a chance that the department will re. verse its ruling.
+In another kind of case, a lady may be receiving the maximum welfare

-MISS LAURA ENGLE INTERVIEWS MISSISSIPPI FARMER grant for herself and her children.
-But because the grant is still too small, she may not be able to provide the necessities of life for her family.
+MISS LAURA ENGLE INTERVIEWS MISSISSIPPI FARMER grant for herself and her children, But because the grant is still too small, she may not be able to provide the necessities of life for her family.
 This lady can appeal, to protest the policy that limits the amount of her grant, Although she is almost certain to lose her case (if the welfare department has figured her grant correctly under existing rules), she can still join with many other people across the country who are using this method to protest and publicize inadequate welfare grants.